npahucki/linear-importer/README.md

 #### Notes

 - Add Team Members in Linear before beginning import to take advantage of Automatic User mapping.
 However, users can be manually mapped.
-- You will become a subscriber on every Issue that's created with this importer.
-Adjust your notification preferences accordingly, or consider using a burner account.
+- As the creator of every imported issue (via your API key), you will receive notifications for all created issues.
+Consider adjusting your notification settings in Linear before starting a large import.
+You may also consider unsubscribing right away from those issues that you are not interested in.
 - Be mindful of notification preferences for your team members.
 This can get noisy while importing 😬

 #### ENV Options